Aripravina-S/Aripravina.github.io/_tabs/about.md

 - Windows Remote Management
 - Remote Desktop Protocol

+The goal is to understand how Windows systems and organizational environments work before moving into deeper security monitoring and investigation.

+---

-## 🐧 04 — Linux Fundamentals
+# 🐧 04 — Linux Fundamentals

 Linux is another important operating system environment in cybersecurity.

-I'll use an Ubuntu virtual machine to practice Linux concepts instead of relying only on theory.
+I'll be using an **Ubuntu virtual machine** to practice Linux concepts instead of relying only on theory.

+My learning includes:

 - Linux filesystem hierarchy
 - Users and groups